mimcmahon20/Jarvis/README.md

 ## Commands to implement

-Web Search:

-Command: "Jarvis, search for [topic]."
-Action: Opens the user's default web browser and performs a search for the specified topic using a search engine like Google.

 Weather Updates:
 Command: "Jarvis, what's the weather like today?"
 Action: Retrieves the current weather information for the user's location or a specified location and reads it out loud.